TheXTech/TheXTech/docs/README_WII.md

 ### KNOWN ISSUES

+- **The Wii port is currently experimental and not fully tested.**
 - LunaLua/LuaJIT episodes are not supported.
 (ATWE: A Tiny World Episode immediately comes to mind.
 The Episode shows in the world list, but upon trying to load the game will gracefully exit.)
-- Background pictures may sometimes get being unloaded because of agressive memory management model and bugs.
+- Background pictures (especially animated) may sometimes fail to load because of insufficient memory.
+- Minor graphical glitches (images sometimes do not line up correctly, leaving gaps)
+- Has several performance issues related to Wii's slow SD card access
+  - Has <1s delays when loading images (will cause in-level stuttering)
+  - Has ~1s delays when storing game saves or settings to the SD card

 # TheXTech Standard Readme